Fieldwire/fieldwire_api_docs/source/includes/_bubbles.md

 Field | Description
 --------- | -----------
-content | Text content of bubble annotations | iOS bubble annotations kind | Enumeration of bubble (see below)
+task_id | Task Id the bubble belongs to content | Text content of bubble annotations | iOS bubble annotations kind | Enumeration of bubble (see below)